ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-03-channels.md

 ```

 ### checking graph information
 Before we move on, we should verify that the channel created properly.
 We should do this with the below command.
-Output shoul be similar to the below.
+Output should be *similar* to the below.
 If you are getting a different output you should drop the channel, restart the lnd processes and recreate the channel.
 Swap and route will not work if the infomation is missing.
 Make sure that `node1_policy` and `node2_policy` are not empty.
+Note that this screen was done in a different session so you will not get exact numbers and strings.
+Focus on structre and make sure `time_lock_delta` is 144.

 ```shell
 $ lncli --rpcserver=localhost:10002 --no-macaroons describegraph